 Answer: That depends.
 Most patients need 1 visit a week or every 2-3 weeks for the first 1-3 visits.
 Often that is enough to get things going in the right direction, depending on the severity of the condition and your commitment and consistency with your assigned home program.
 After that time it is common to spread appointments out every 3-6 weeks so you can practice what you've learned- and come back with any questions or to modify your program as you progress.
 Typically 3-8 visits will help your reach your long term goals (sometimes less visits are needed).
 If the condition is more serious or you are in extreme pain it is of more benefit to plan for 1 appointment/week for a few weeks before you spread out the other visits with 2-4 weeks between treatments until you reach your goals.
 After your initial consult, you and your therapist will come up with a specific plan of care for your condition.

 FAQ: Do I need a prescription or referral from my MD to start physical therapy?

 Answer: No. Currently the state law permits you to start physical therapy for 45 days or 10 visits, whichever comes first.
-If your condition has not resolved in that time period or you continue to require ongoing skilled therapy, then you will need a referral from your MD (in addition your physical therapist is required to provide your referring MD with the evaluation findings and plan of care, which your physician is required to sign before therapy can continue).
+If your condition has not resolved in that time period or you continue to require ongoing skilled therapy, then you will need a referral from your MD.
+This is primarily meant to protect you, the patient, in case your symptoms are not improving; it is important to get your MD involved if further testing/imaging or other diagnosis is required.
 Your insurance provider may require a physician referral before the initial physical therapy consultation for service fees to be covered.
 It's good to check with your insurance provider regarding coverage of services.

 Have any questions?